- 1 Dark Agent

 - Your spies:

 You will start with one spy on the board, you can't ever lose this guy (even if you fail at something).
 New spies have to be moved onto the board by using the boat tile or the support action.
-If you fail an assassination your agent will be removed from the board and his point value will be deducted from your total score.
-Whey you re play him you'll get the points back.
+If you fail an assassination your agent will be removed from the board and their point value will be deducted from your total score.
+When you replay them you'll get the points back.
 You can only play from lowest level to highest level.